W427697/Discord-/docs/writing-stories/play-function.md

 <Callout variant="info" icon="💡">

-You can read more about the querying elements in the <a href="https://testing-library.com/docs/queries/about/"> Testing library documentation</a>.
+You can read more about the querying elements in the [Testing Library documentation](https://testing-library.com/docs/queries/about/).

 </Callout>